junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 But Cas nudges him to rest -- at least he thinks that's what it means.

-When his watch points to night, Cas leads them to a spot in between the woods.
+When his watch points to night, Cas leads them to a spot between the woods.
 The trunk looks decent as a resting place.
 Cas settles by it, getting down on its belly, looking at him.

 Dean checks the trunk -- nothing special -- then looks at Cas, amused.
 "What?
 You wanna take a nap?"